wei-research/Text-summarization/README.md

 ## What is it

 - Abstractive Text Summarization is a task of generating a short and concise summary that captures the salient ideas of the source text.
-Different from extractive summarization, the generated summaries potentially contain new phrases and sentences that may not appear in the source text.
+The generated abstractive summaries involves paraphrasing, which potentially contain new phrases and sentences that may not appear in the source text.
+- Extractive summarization creates the summaries from phrases or sentences in the source document(s).

-- The Automatic Text Summarizer is a tool to address the ever-growing amount of text data available online to both better help discover relevant information and to consume relevant information faster.
+- The Text Summarizer is a tool to address the ever-growing amount of text data available online to both better help discover relevant information and to consume relevant information faster.

 ## The model
 - The abstractive summarization model is pre-trained with Extracted Gap-sentences for Abstractive SUmmarization Sequence-to-sequence models, known as PEGASUS, which uses self-supervised objective Gap Sentences Generation (GSG) to train a transformer encoder-decoder model.
 The paper can be found on [arXiv](https://arxiv.org/abs/1912.08777).
 ICML 2020 accepted.
-Hugging Face's API is used for inference on the web page of pegasus model fine tuned on XSUM dataset.
+Hugging Face's API is used for inference on the web page of pegasus model trained on XSUM dataset.

-- For comparision of different summarization approaches, genism summarization model is added to compare the outputs.
+- For comparision of different summarization approaches, Genism extractive summarization model (TextRank Algorithm) is added to compare the outputs.

 ## Demo
 To see the working demo, click on the links
 - <a href="#" target="_blank">The video on Demo will be updated shortly</a>

 ## Overview of the Web Application